Before you start

 Some courts have additional local forms they require you to use.

-Contact your court clerk’s office, check your court’s website, or talk to the Small Claims Advisor to ask if they have any local forms you need to use.
+Contact your court clerk’s office or check your court’s website to ask if they have any local forms you need to use.

 Make copies of your forms